This post was last updated on March 15, 2021. As new policies are announced, FPI will update this page.

-Mandatory work requirements suspended through December.
-Under a directive from Governor DeSantis to waive work requirements for safety net programs, DCF waived work requirements for individuals participating in the Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF) program through December 2020.
+Mandatory work requirements suspended through March 2021.
+Under a directive from Governor DeSantis to waive work requirements for safety net programs, DCF waived work requirements for individuals participating in the Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF) through March 2021.
 To do this, DCF explains that it partnered with the Department of Economic Opportunity to apply “good cause” statewide for TANF and SNAP recipients who would otherwise be subject to participation in mandatory work requirements as a condition of receiving those benefits.
-Through December, people who were sanctioned in the past due to work requirements will be able to reapply and participate in SNAP or TANF again.
+Through March, persons who were sanctioned in the past due to work requirements will be able to reapply and participate in SNAP or TANF again.

 Congress passes Families First Coronavirus Response Act.
 Congress has passed the Families First Coronavirus Response Act to address the public health crisis and economic fallout from COVID-19.
 Although the Act was a significant first step, an even more comprehensive package to provide direct aid to individuals and families is needed.

 Emergency allotments issued.
-DCF automatically supplemented or will supplement SNAP allotments of current recipients up to the maximum for a household’s size for 10 months (March-December).
-DCF says that households who normally receive their monthly allotment between the 1st and 4th will receive the monthly maximum allotment on about the 4th.
+DCF automatically supplemented or will supplement SNAP allotments of current recipients up to the maximum for a household’s size for (March 2020 -March 2021).
+DCF says that households who normally receive their monthly allotment between the 1st and 10th in March will receive the monthly maximum allotment on about the 11th.
 All other families can expect additional benefits to be included as a part of their regularly scheduled benefit allotment.
 New recipients will receive additional benefits within two weeks of being approved.
-FNS’ approval for December will be posted here.
+FNS’ approval for March will be posted here.

-Florida rolls out Pandemic-EBT (P-EBT).
-UPDATE: In a federal Continuing Resolution that became law on October 1, states can ask the United States Department of Agriculture (USDA) for permission to provide P-EBT in 2020-2021 to children who have a reduced number of days or hours that they are physically present in a brick-and-mortar school or child care.
+Florida rolls out Pandemic-EBT (P-EBT) for 2020-21.
+UPDATE: In a federal Continuing Resolution that became law on October 1, states can ask the United States Department of Agriculture (USDA) for permission to provide P-EBT in 2020-2021 to children who have a reduced number of days or hours that they are physically present in a brick-and mortar school or child care.
 This includes students who opt for distance learning in Florida schools that are otherwise open as usual.
 Under that authority, FNS has approved P-EBT in Florida for school children for 2020-2021.
 Details are forthcoming, but eligibility is for children who would have received free or reduced price meals at their schools through the National School Lunch Program if not for the closure or reduced attendance or hours of their schools for at least five consecutive days.
 Stay tuned for more details as well as the status of Florida’s plan for P-EBT for children in child care.

 Earlier this year, USDA approved DCF’s request to provide P-EBT, which provided food assistance to families with children who are eligible for free or reduced-price school meals through the National School Lunch Program but whose school was closed due to the pandemic in the spring of 2020.
 This included all children in Community Eligibility Provision schools.
 Only children in schools that participate in the National School Lunch Program are potentially eligible for P-EBT.
 Florida’s official approval from FNS to administer P-EBT is here.